2026 AFC Championship Game odds, predictions: Broncos vs. Patriots picks from expert on 58-38 run

 The 2026 AFC Championship Game will welcome back some conference powers who have been away for several years as the top-seeded Denver Broncos host the New England Patriots on Sunday.
 These franchises rank in the top three of all-time AFC title game appearances, but this is just the second NFL playoff appearance for Denver since its 2015 Super Bowl run.
 The Patriots, meanwhile, have rapidly rebuilt under first-year coach and franchise legend Mike Vrabel, and they are set to return to the AFC title game for the first time since 2018.
 Jarrett Stidham will start at quarterback for Denver after Bo Nix broke his ankle in the divisional round.

 Kickoff from Empower Field at Mile High is set for 3 p.m.
 ET.
-New England is a 3.5-point road favorite in the latest Patriots vs. Broncos odds from DraftKings Sportsbook.
-The over/under is 43 with temperatures in the teens expected in Denver.
+New England is a 3.5-point road favorite in the latest Patriots vs. Broncos odds from DraftKings Sportsbook after opening favored by 5.5 points.
+The over/under is 43 with temperatures in the teens and snow expected in Denver.
 Before making any Broncos vs. Patriots picks, be sure to check out the NFL playoff predictions from SportsLine's Bruce Marshall.

 Watch the game on CBS and Paramount+, where plans start at just $8.99/month.
 Sign up here.